Stitch (Lilo & Stitch): Stitch! (2008–2011, 2012, 2015)

-Stitch & Ai
+Stitch & Ai (2017)

-In the Chinese animated series Stitch & Ai (2017), Stitch was kidnapped from Lilo by an alien faction called the Jaboodies, who hold him captive in their battle cruiser spaceship as they desire to forcibly use him to with a space war against a rival faction called the Woolagongs, who also want to use Stitch to win the space war.
-When the Woolagongs attack the ship wanting Stitch for themselves, he uses the opportunity to escape back to Earth, jumping from the Jaboodie battle cruiser and re-entering Earth's atmosphere.
-He is protected during re-entry by—as explained in the cold open of the sixth episode "The Lock"—"special qi energy" that also caused him to lose part of his memories, including his memory of Lilo (who only appears in recreated flashbacks in this series).
+In the Chinese animated series Stitch & Ai, which takes place on a timeline set after Leroy & Stitch, Stitch was kidnapped from Lilo by an alien faction called the Jaboodies, who hold him captive in their battle cruiser spaceship as they desire to forcibly use him to win a space war against a rival faction called the Woolagongs, who also want to use Stitch to win the space war.
+When the Woolagongs attack the Jaboodies' battle cruiser wanting Stitch for themselves, he uses the opportunity to escape back to Earth, jumping from the spacecraft and re-entering Earth's atmosphere.
+He is protected during re-entry by—as explained in the cold open of the sixth episode "The Lock"—"special qi energy" that also caused him to lose much of his memories, including his memory of Lilo (who only appears in recreated flashbacks in this series).
 He ends up in the Huangshan mountains and meets a young Chinese girl who lives there named Wang Ai Ling, who (similarly to Lilo) takes him into her family as her new pet "dog".
-He helps Ai in preventing her aunt Daiyu from forcibly moving her from the mountains to the city, while she (and later Jumba and Pleakley) help protect him from being taken by either the Jaboodies or the Woolagongs, as well as look for a shrine that's he seen in a vision he had.
+He helps Ai in preventing her aunt Daiyu from forcibly moving her from the mountains to the city, while she (and later Jumba and Pleakley) help protect him from being taken by either the Jaboodies or the Woolagongs, as well as look for a shrine that he saw in a vision he had.
+It is later explained that Stitch has a secret "metamorphosis program" embedded in him that turns him into a giant monstrosity, and the Jaboodies and the Woolagongs both separately desire Stitch to use this ability to take control of him.
+This ability eventually triggers in the middle of the two-part finale, "Brothers" and "Monstrosity", when Stitch is manipulated by an alien creature, nicknamed "Scratch" by Ai, who was sent by the Jaboodies and disguised himself as a new "brother" for Stitch to manipulate him into triggering the ability.
+Stitch causes destruction to a city under construction and almost joins the Jaboodies' army.
+However, Ai gets through to the real Stitch, who then attacks the army, rescues Ai from the Jaboodies, and returns to his normal size and appearance.
+The two are then joined in fighting the Jaboodies by Jumba, Pleakley, and various Chinese mythological creatures that Jumba created as experiments throughout the series, leading the warring aliens to retreat.
+The series ends with Stitch not having found his shrine, but nonetheless grateful to have a family.